-Contingent liabilities are not recognised in the Balance Sheet but are disclosed in Note 49.
+Contingent assets and liabilities are not recognised in the Balance Sheet but are disclosed in Notes 45 and 46.

-21 Reserves
+20 Reserves

 The Authority sets aside specific amounts in reserves for future policy purposes or to cover contingencies.
 Reserves are created by appropriating amounts out of the General Fund Balance in the Movement in Reserves Statement.
 When expenditure to be financed from a reserve is incurred, it is charged to the appropriate service in that year to match against the Surplus or Deficit on the Provision of Services in the Comprehensive Income and Expenditure Statement.
 The reserve is then appropriated back into the General Fund Balance in the Movement in Reserves Statement so that there is no net charge against Council Tax for the expenditure.